-Making Spam Musubi – using the ultimate Spam or really, Maling would do just as fine, is really easy and simple.
+Making Spam Musubi – using the ultimate Spam (or really, any luncheon meat such as Purefoods Luncheon Meat or Maling would do just as fine), is really easy and simple.
 Only 5 ingredients and you’d be all set for a great kiddie lunch or baon for work!

 Spam is a Hawaiian local favorite, becoming popular after World War II.
 Spam was brought over from the mainland US for the troops during the war, and the large military presence in Hawaii led to Spam’s widespread local adoption.

 Spam musubi is only made of 5 ingredients and so easy to do!
-And you dont really need a spam musubi maker in order to do this.
+You can use this Musubi Molder available in Shopee if you want to invest in good cooking tools.
+But you don’t really need a spam musubi molder in order to do this.
 Just reserve your Spam can, open both sides and use it as your DIY musubi molder.
 Make sure to be careful with the edge of the can though!
-If you’re a bit on the budget, there’s also a Purefoods luncheon meat version that has a square can.
+If you’re a bit on the budget, there’s a lot of new Korean luncheon meat like this Lotte Brand in the market right now that has a square can.
 The trick really is to find a luncheon meat that has the same shape as the Spam.

-The Hawaiian version has furikake, and sometimes, at our local local grocery store there’s this version.
-Its not really required but its great to sprinkle on top of the spam musubi..
+The Hawaiian version has furikake, and sometimes, at our local grocery store there’s this version.
+Its not really required but its great to sprinkle on top of the spam musubi.

 Ingredients